 After you have decided which areas of the kitchen need to be specially lit, the type of lighting can be chosen.
 For instance, when it comes to your cooking range or cooktop, you might want to consider energy-saving fluorescent lighting or a recessed downlight.
 Over the sink area, track lights will give you sufficient light to do the washing.

-You can combine track lighting and recessed lighting along with under cabinet lighting to achieve perfect lighting for the countertop so that you have a work area with absolutely no shadows.
+You can combine track lighting and recessed lighting along with under cabinet lighting.
+This is to achieve the perfect lighting for the countertop.
+So that you have a work area with absolutely no shadows.

-Sometimes there is a glare caused by the lights, which can be avoided by mounting the lights to the back of the cabinets.
+Sometimes the lights might cause some glares.
+You can avoid it by mounting the lights to the back of the cabinets.
 If you have a breakfast area in the kitchen, you most likely use the area for reading too – so go for an overhead light.
 There is a wide choice – with chandeliers, flexi track lighting, decorative pendants, etc. that you can use with dimmer switches to create the effect you want depending on the purpose.
 The best thing to do is combine ambient, task and decorative lighting for the ultimate kitchen lighting plan.

 Kitchen Lighting Manufactures

 A variety of lighting brands in the market offer different types of lighting products.
-Some popular brands are Artecnica, Blauet, Blu Dot, Desiron, Droog, Estiluz, Foscarini, George Kovacs, Herman Miller, Knoll, Leucos, Sonneman, Lumina, Vitra, etc. There are more than one hundred respected manufacturers in the market and lighting contractors and retailers can suggest the right lighting fixtures based on what type of lighting you plan to use.
+Some popular brands are Artecnica, Blauet, Blu Dot, Desiron, Droog, Estiluz, Foscarini, George Kovacs, Herman Miller, Knoll, Leucos, Sonneman, Lumina, Vitra, etc. There are more than one hundred respected manufacturers in the market.
+And lighting contractors and retailers can suggest the right lighting fixtures.
+Usually based on what type of lighting you plan to use.

 Various Kitchen Lighting Forms